ChangJoo-Park/website-_/src/community/china.md

-If you’d like to install Flutter using an [installation bundle](/docs/development/tools/sdk/archive), you can replace the domain of the original URL with a trusted mirror to speed it up.
-For example:
+If you’d like to install Flutter using an [installation bundle](/docs/development/tools/sdk/archive), you can replace the domain of the original URL with a trusted mirror to speed it up. 사용 예:

 * Original URL:<br>
   [https://storage.googleapis.com/flutter_infra/releases/beta/windows/flutter_windows_v0.3.2-beta.zip](https://storage.googleapis.com/flutter_infra/releases/beta/windows/flutter_windows_v0.3.2-beta.zip)